-Steven has written four full-length plays: Stacy & Mia, Not the Truth We Seek, The Average High School Play, and The Average High School Play 2.
-He has had one-acts debut in New York City, Westerville, OH, and in his hometown of Mount Vernon, OH.
-His next project is the new mime musical, At the Barre.
+Steven has written four full-length plays: Stacy & Mia, Not the Truth We Seek, The Average High School Play, and The Average High School Play 2, as well as one-acts that have been seen in New York City, Westerville, OH, and in his hometown of Mount Vernon, OH.

 His work has been seen at the New Light Theater Project Darkroom 13 at the Access Theater, the Kraine Theater, the Theatre at St. Clement's, Otterbein University, the Hudson Guild Theater, the WorkShop Theaters, and the Manhattan Repertory Theater.